genome-in-a-bottle/giab_announcement_blog/2015/20150217-GIAB-Jan2015-Workshop-Summary.md

 Post date: Tuesday, February 17, 2015 - 15:26

-<sub>Thank you to all of you who helped make our January 2015 workshop a success.
+Thank you to all of you who helped make our January 2015 workshop a success.
 A summary of this workshop and steering committee meeting is now available at: https://docs.google.com/document/d/19J6YDg1MH1iD-8Q8mmV9L7wHOfuyUC3aogctZ2Nh87U/edit?usp=sharing as well as below:

 Executive summary: